untu/comedy/README.md

 ```

 We have only done one tiny modification: changed child actor mode from "forked" to "remote" and specified
-a `host` parameter, that is mandatory to remote mode.
-The remote mode and host parameter can also be specified
+a `host` parameter, that is mandatory for remote mode.
+The remote mode and host parameters can also be specified
-using actors.json configuration file.
+using `actors.json` configuration file.

 Now let's run our new example.
 What we get is: